Mayfair Hotel exterior birds eye view

 • Recommended

 Time Out tip: Head to the Hennessy Rooftop Bar (named for the original architect of the 1930s heritage-listed building, not the cognac beloved by hip-hop stars) and try a Honey Trap cocktail – it's made with honey collected from the hotel's own rooftop hives of Ligurian bees.
-It’s one of the best rooftop bars in Adelaide and you’d be all out of luck if you don’t give it a suss.
+It’s one of the best rooftop bars in Adelaide, and you’d be all out of luck if you don’t give it a suss.

-Address: 45 King William Street, Adelaide
+Address: 45 King William St, Adelaide

-Price: Starting at $159 per night
+Price: From $198 per night

 • Hotels